Sunrise Sunset Calculator

 What is the angular velocity of earth?

-The earth rotates with an angular velocity of 15° per hour.
+The angular velocity of Earth is 15° per hour.
 To calculate this result, consider these easy steps:

 How do I calculate sunrise hour angle?